Support

 • Enable VideoCore driver in /boot/config.txt file, uncomment the following line dtoverlay=vc4-fkms-v3d

-• Run PlaySignage application with disabled hardware acceleration: ./PlaySignage*-armv7l.AppImage --disable-hardware-acceleration
+• Run PlaySignage application with disabled hardware acceleration: ./PlaySignage*.AppImage **--disable-hardware-acceleration**

-Intranet website with self-signed SSL certificate is not showing?
+Intranet website with a self-signed SSL certificate is not showing?

 By default as a security precaution, the application does not show websites with certificate errors.
-However if you need to show a website that does not have a valid SSL certificate, you can launch the app with a --ignore-certificate-errors parameter, for an example:
+However, if you need to show a website that does not have a valid SSL certificate, you can launch the app with a --ignore-certificate-errors parameter, for example:

 ~/Downloads/PlaySignage.AppImage --ignore-certificate-errors